BuggleInc/PLM-judge/README.md

-# WebPLM - Worker
+# PLM-judge -- sandboxing server for the PLM

 **THIS REPOSITORY IS DEPRECATED**

-The PLM judge was integrated back into the main PLM project (https://github.com/BuggleInc/PLM).
-This repository now only contains the documentation, and some old script and deprecated code chunks.
+The PLM judge (the sandboxing grading server) was integrated back into the main PLM project (https://github.com/BuggleInc/PLM).
+This repository now only contains the documentation (the current file), and some old scripts and deprecated code chunks.

 ### Quick Start